begedin/talk-slides/slides/vue_3_en.md

 # Strategy: Effects

-- every small change is beneficial
+- as we go, we get
   - better type safety
   - less boiler plate
-  - reduction of bugs in specific categories
+  - reduction in bugs count
-  - overall improvement to quality, clarity and maintainability of code
-- we are auditing our codebase as a side-effect
+  - speedup in feature work
+  - knowledge of more things we can do
+- the codebase gets audited
   - finding unused code
   - adding missing documentation (we were a startup)
+  - adding missing tests (we were a startup!)

 Note: